Sammyjo20/ssh-php/README.md

 Well, messing around with SSH is not really something I want to do to my servers.
 Additionally, if I'm going to have the public **SSH INTO MY SERVER** I'm going to want to make sure it's ringfenced.
 With a Docker container, it's even more ringfenced then just SSHing directly into the server.

+# Get Started

+### Docker Compose
+At the time of writing, the easiest way to get started with _ssh php_ is to clone this repository and run `docker compose up -d`.
+This should be all you need to get started, and you will then be able to run `ssh localhost -p 2201`.

+You can modify the `index.php` file in `src/php/index.php`.
+This should update in realtime, you'll just need to exit out of the SSH terminal and load it again for it to work.

+> Note you should keep the `data/.ssh` folder because this contains the containers's SSH key, if you delete this you won't be able to SSH into the container.
+If this happens you can remove the server from your `~/.ssh/known_hosts` file.

+### Credits

+- Huge thanks to Joe Tannenbaum's](https://joe.codes/) for his awesome [blog post](https://blog.joe.codes/creating-ssh-apps-with-charm-wish-and-laravel-prompts) and his support via Twitter/X DMs!